Creamy Cheesecake Recipe

 I have been eating this cheesecake since I was knee-high to a grasshopper.
 I’ve always wanted to use that phrase.

-What makes this cheesecake so delightful and delicious is it has more substance and mouth feel than a no-bake cheesecake or even the New York cheesecake.
+What sets this cheesecake apart is its texture.
+It has more substance and richness than a no-bake version and even stands out against a classic New York-style cheesecake.

 How to make creamy cheesecake